jcanedo279/PenroseAutomata/README.md

 In certain even dimmensions (8, 10, 12), deep potential wells form where the geometric/topological frustration of the vertices on the plane force tiling patterns to become localized almost forming emmergent patterns/units.
 Here certain geometric properties of the tilings make it so that information in these systems tend towards potential wells whose boundaries are defined by the emergent patterns.

+Pay no attention to the slight white space here, this is the fault of a non-perfect sV generation algorithm that was used to generate these, and has since been changed.
 ![deepWells1.gif](Examples/deepWells1.gif "deep well 1")
 ![deepWells2.gif](Examples/deepWells2.gif "deep well 2")